produck/jsonrpc/packages/jsonrpc/README.md

 client.destroy();
 ```
-And more about "Internal Timeout Error" see also [Client Request Timeout](#client-request-timeout).
+And more about "Internal Timeout Error" see also [Client Timeout](#Client-side-request-timeout).

 ### Batch Instance
 Creating from a specifical client instance by `client.batch()` to help sending